 Your Experience Won’t Always Save You

 When a pitcher is throwing well, batters will still connect and it’s up to the fielders to do their job.
-When the fielders continue to make errors, they are leaving their picture in longer than they have to.
+When the fielders continue to make errors, they are leaving their pitcher in longer than they have to.
 Over time, the pitcher weakens and they may not be able to rack up the innings.

 It’s the same thing for an experienced trader.